arangodb/python-arango/docs/overview.rst

 Getting Started
 ---------------

-Examples often speak louder than words, so this documentation relies heavily on sample code snippets with comments.
-Here is the first example showing how a **python-arango** client can be initialized and used:
+Here is an example showing how **python-arango** client can be used:

 .. testcode::